What does living more naturally mean?

 Again, in an attempt to appeal to a broader consumer base of those who are increasingly concerned about what's in their skincare products, companies will use the buzz word "natural".
 These products, however, may only contain a couple "natural" ingredients.
 Some will say this is due to lack of government regulation.
 I simply see it as lack of integrity from the companies and I always advocate for consumers to read the labels thoroughly and know what they are looking for before buying.
 Some companies will be honest, open and stay true to values they hold and others will not and will always seek to cut corners.
 Just as there are good and bad people in this world and it's up to us to weed through.

-Our skin is our largest organ and that which we put on it gets absorbed into our body and bloodstream.
+Our skin is our largest organ and some of what we put on it gets absorbed into our body and bloodstream (not all, don't worry!).
 It seems logical to me, that we should be just as mindful about what we put on our bodies as what we put in them.
 Take a second and count how many products you use on your skin every day.
 For me (depending if its a hair wash day or if I needed to use my facial scrub) that number is 10 at the highest.
 For many, that number is much higher.
 Lotions, oils, deodorant, body sprays, scrubs, soaps, shampoo, conditioners, toothpaste, mouthwash and all the face makeup you may use are all products in this category.
 There are also the ointments and rubs we use when we have ailments.
 Oh, and hairsprays, gels and dyes.
 Then think about your baby or child if you have them.. diaper creams, powders, sun protection and medicines.
 Then we can get into clothing and bedding and detergents and on and on..
 Again, it's a rabbit hole when you start to think about it.

 This is cumbersome, I'm aware.
 I'll attempt to help you with this as best I can and you can take it leave it.
 I will always be transparent about what is in every product I make and sell.
 If you'd like to know where I got it from, I will also be transparent in that information.
 I will endeavor on writing in depth posts about specific ingredients so you can better understand every one of them and how to maybe start using them yourself.
 Please understand, this is a lot of information.